tmadl/semisup-learn/README.md

 This project contains Python implementations for semi-supervised learning, made compatible with scikit-learn, including

-- **Self learning** (self training), a naive semi-supervised learning framework applicable for any classifier

 - **Contrastive Pessimistic Likelihood Estimation (CPLE)** (based on - but not equivalent to - [Loog, 2015](http://arxiv.org/abs/1503.00269)), a `safe' framework applicable for all classifiers which can yield prediction probabilities
 (safe here means that the model trained on both labelled and unlabelled data should not be worse than models trained only on the labelled data)

+- Self learning (self training), a naive semi-supervised learning framework applicable for any classifier

-- **Semi-Supervised Support Vector Machine (S3VM)** - a simple scikit-learn compatible wrapper for the QN-S3VM code developed by
-Fabian Gieseke, Antti Airola, Tapio Pahikkala, Oliver Kramer (see http://www.fabiangieseke.de/index.php/code/qns3vm ) This method was included for comparison
+- Semi-Supervised Support Vector Machine (S3VM) - a simple scikit-learn compatible wrapper for the QN-S3VM code developed by Fabian Gieseke, Antti Airola, Tapio Pahikkala, Oliver Kramer (see http://www.fabiangieseke.de/index.php/code/qns3vm ) This method was included for comparison

+The first method is a novel extension of [Loog, 2015](http://arxiv.org/abs/1503.00269) for any discriminative classifier (the differences to the original CPLE are explained below).
+The last two methods are only included for comparison.

+The advantages of the CPLE framework compared to other semi-supervised learning approaches include

+- it is a **generally applicable framework (works with most scikit-learn classifiers)**

+- it needs low memory (as opposed to e.g. Label Spreading which needs O(n^2)), and

+- it makes no additional assumptions except for the ones made by the choice of classifier

+The main disadvantage is high computational complexity.

 Examples
 ===============